PEA consultants

 A point of discussion is whether the independent consultants should receive stock option compensation.
 I have worked under both situations.

-Awarding stock options could eliminate the “independent” nature of the relationship and hence negated the ability to sign off as an independent QP.
+Awarding stock options might eliminate the “independent” nature of the relationship and hence negated the ability to sign off as an independent QP.
 In some circumstances, the company may not require the independent consultant to be a QP since they mainly fulfill an advisory role.

 Conversely the company may prefer the consultant doesn’t have any direct ownership so that their advice can be viewed as being unbiased.
+Having a contrarian view of corporate plans is a good thing.

 I feel that awarding stock options is a good way to foster long term commitment from the consultant.
 It can be easier for them to walk away without any such inducement.